 “Yes, and if it’s not true nowhere, it has to be true somewhere.”
 Polly laughed and held out her hands.
 “We’ve got her, either way.”

-This is so insubstantial as wordplay.
+This would be so insubstantial and disappointing as mere wordplay.
+But it isn’t.
+They are having a substantive discussion about their history and possible future.
 What they are saying is: While Polly was a child and Tom was ensnared in the Fairy Queen’s clutches, they could never be together anywhere but in the realm of the imagination (Nowhere).
 Now, the stories they believed in that realm have turned out not to be true.
 Tom wasn’t sending books to Polly because he cared for her.
 And Polly failed in her role as his savior.
 Even worse, their connection in the realm of the imagination made them vulnerable to the Fairy Queen’s curse.